NAS: How to clean up your shared Network Attached Storage drive

-As someone with a lot of Apple devices, I recently decided to take the plunge and consolidate my data on a local NAS server.
-Once setup I had a shared drive for all of my devices.
-It was a great learning experience overall, but there was definitely some hair pulling moments.
+As someone with many Apple devices, I recently decided to take the plunge and consolidate my data on a local NAS server.
+Once set up, I had a shared drive for all my devices.
+Overall, it was a great learning experience, but there were definitely some hair-pulling moments.
 I want to use my experience to help anyone out there who is thinking of going the NAS route.
 Hopefully, in doing so, you can save your hair.

 Free up a NAS and organize your remote storage